-- 1 (Optional) Set up your workspace for color correction.
-When adjusting luminance, it might be best to view the YC Waveform in a Reference Monitor ganged to the Program Monitor. - 2 In the Effects panel, click the triangle to expand the Video Effects bin, and then click the triangle to expand the Color Correction bin. - 3 Drag the Fast Color Corrector effect or the Three-way Color Corrector to the clip in a Timeline panel.
+- 1. (Optional) Set up your workspace for color correction.
+When adjusting luminance, it might be best to view the YC Waveform in a Reference Monitor ganged to the Program Monitor. - 2.
+In the Effects panel, click the triangle to expand the Video Effects bin, and then click the triangle to expand the Color Correction bin. - 3.
+Drag the Fast Color Corrector effect or the Three-way Color Corrector to the clip in a Timeline panel.

-If the clip is already selected in a Timeline panel, you can drag the effect to the Video Effects area of the Effect Controls panel.
+ig S If the clip is already selected in a Timeline panel, you can drag the effect to the Video Effects area of the Effect Controls panel.

-- 4 In the Effect Controls panel, click the triangle to expand the Fast Color Corrector or Three-way Color Corrector controls. - 5 (Optional) Do any of the following to set preview options: - To view only the luminance values in a clip, choose Luma from the Output menu.
+- 4. In the Effect Controls panel, click the triangle to expand the Fast Color Corrector or Three-way Color Corrector controls. - 5.
+(Optional) Do any of the following to set preview options: - To view only the luminance values in a clip, choose Luma from the Output menu.
 This option only affects the preview in the Program Monitor, it doesn't remove the color from the video. - To display a before and after view of the clip in one monitor, select the Show Split View option.
 You can specify whether the split view is horizontal or vertical by choosing from the Layout menu.
-You can also adjust the relative proportion of the before and after views. - 6 (Optional for the Three-way Color Corrector only) Do any of the following: - To restrict your correction to a specific tonal range, choose Shadows, Midtones, or Highlights from the Tonal Range menu.
+You can also adjust the relative proportion of the before and after views. - 6.
+(Optional for the Three-way Color Corrector only) Do any of the following: - To restrict your correction to a specific tonal range, choose Shadows, Midtones, or Highlights from the Tonal Range menu.
 Choosing Master applies correction to the entire tonal range of the image.
-If necessary, use the Tonal Range Definition controls to define the different tonal ranges.
-You can choose Tonal Range from the Output menu to view a tritone preview of the tonal ranges in the Program Monitor. - To restrict your adjustments to a color or range of colors, click the triangle to expand the Secondary Color Correction controls.
+If necessary, use the Tonal Range Definition controls to define the different tonal ranges. - To restrict your adjustments to a color or range of colors, click the triangle to expand the Secondary Color Correction controls.
 Define the color or color range using the Eyedropper tool, slider controls or enter numeric values.
-See also "Specify a color or range of colors to adjust" on page 296. - 7 Use the Output Levels slider controls to set the maximum black and white levels:
+See also Specify a color or range of colors to adjust. - 7.
+Use the Output Levels slider controls to set the maximum black and white levels: